JerryFireman/will-work-for-dai/readme.md

 7. Close and reopen your terminal
 8. Install Truffle: $ npm install truffle -g
 9. Install Ganache CLI: $ npm install ganache-cli -g
-10. Create a new subdirectory and clone the repo:  git clone https://github.com/JerryFireman/class-project.git
+10. Clone the repo:  git clone https://github.com/JerryFireman/project-agreements.git
-11. Navigate to the new subdirectory and install dependencies: $ npm install
+11. Navigate to the client subdirectory of the new project-agreements directory and install create-react-app dependencies: $ npm install
 12. Disable the Metamask extension if it is enabled (this application supports Metamask but it requires multiple users which makes it difficult to use Metamask since as far as I know Metamask injections only a single account): In Chrome, select three dots menu on upper right, more tools, extensions, disable Metamask.
 13. Compile the contracts and run tests: $ truffle test
 14. Run Ganache CLI: $ ganache-cli